- When: From October 1st to Dec 1st

 It’s hard to guarantee how much we’ll actually come across (cross your fingers for rain), but what I can say is that I have yet to walk into the forest in these parts WITHOUT finding an interesting mushroom or 2, or 10!

-So, if you’ve been curious about what lies under your feet, and you’ve wanted to learn not just the names, and techniques for identification, but also the medicinal and culinary uses of these wonders of nature, this is the walk for you!
+So, if you’ve been curious about what lies under your feet, and you’ve wanted to learn not just the names, and techniques for identification, but also the medicinal and culinary uses of these wonders of nature, this is an activity for you!

 This walk will take you wandering down moss filled paths, into the dark of the wood, where you will get up close and personal with all kinds of plant life.
 Bring good shoes, weather appropriate clothes, a notebook if you’re inclined, and a curiosity to learn all about the practical uses of mushrooms and fungi.